Alessandro Alibrandi: Armed militancy

 On 27 November 1979, Alessandro Alibrandi, along with NAR members Valerio Fioravanti, Giuseppe Dimitri and Domenico Magnetta, robbed at gunpoint the Chase Manhattan Bank branch in Rome, while Massimo Carminati acted as getaway driver.
 By this time, NAR, through the mediation of Franco Giuseppucci and Danilo Abbruciati, had connected with the crime organization Banda della Magliana who acted as money launderer for NAR's robbery loot.

-The law enforcement authorities were closing in on Alibrandi and his comrades, so he left the country in 1981 and enlisted in the Maronite militia of the Phalange, in Lebanon.
+The law enforcement authorities were closing in on Alibrandi and his comrades, so he left the country in 1981 and enlisted in the Maronite militia of the Kataeb Party, in Lebanon.
 There he trained with the Lebanese whose trainers ostensibly included Tsahal personnel.
 A SISDE report dated 25 June 1981 and signed by SISDE vicedirettore Vincenzo Parisi, which was leaked in 2020, stated that Alibrandi had at one time been treated for unspecified wounds in the Israeli military hospital in Nahariya.

 Following the arrests of the Fioravanti brothers and others, he returned to Italy in June 1981 to "form the new NAR."
 The next target was DIGOS officer Francesco Straullu who was being accused in far-right media of "torturing" neofascists caught by the police.
 Straullu and officer Ciriaco Di Roma were driving in their car through the Acilia frazione, on 21 October 1981, when they were ambushed and assassinated by Alibrandi and other NAR members.